Murrilwane Wildlife Sanctuary

 AfricaSeychelles

-Natural Environment and Ecosystem
+Natural environment and ecosystems

-Additionally, the Mare aux Cochons wetland is a Ramsar-listed site and serves as a habitat for many endemic species, including the Seychelles Pitcher Plant (Nepenthes pervillei) and the Seychelles Blue Pigeon.
+Additionally, the wetland 'Mare aux Cochons' is a Ramsar Convention registered wetland and serves as a habitat for many endemic species, including the Seychelles pitcher plant (Nepenthes pervillei) and the Seychelles blue pigeon, which are endemic to Seychelles.

 Hikes and Trails